sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 **Diagnostic**

-Download the free PowerPrep software and do the first exam included in a testing environment.
+Download the free PowerPrep software and do the first (free!) exam included in a testing environment.
 Get your score.
 This is your baseline.
 This should take ~3-5 hours.
 Understand where your major problems lie.
 If your quant is anything below a 160, focus on bringing it up as most masters programs focus on it.

 **Verbal**